andrewscwei/react-static-starter-kit/README.md

 6. In `/config/app.conf.ts`, edit `meta.title`
 7. Edit translation files in `/src/locales/` to reflect locale changes
 8. In `/src/components/Footer.tsx`, remove reference to this repository's URL

-In terms of configuration and metadata, those were it.
-The remaining changes are in the individual pages in `/src/containers/` and the assets, components and state containers that they use.